dzhambov/new-portfolio/README.md

 ## Technology Used

-*To create this webpage I used HTML, CSS and Bootstrap.*
+*To create this webpage I used HTML, CSS, Bootstrap and GitHub.*

 ## License